 The thrust of Burton's Human Needs theorization lies in its assumption that persons or groups, or groups of persons patronize insecurity and rely on same as means to finding fulfilment of their needs.
 In Nigeria and more specifically in the Northern region, most of the human needs have become practically non-existent.
 Contextualized to mean food, clothing, shelter, and identity as the case may be, security, inclusiveness, liberty, religious tolerance and respect, as well as fundamental human rights, the availability and ease of accessing these human needs in Nigeria have been conspicuously low.
-The Nigerian state now boasts of being the capital of world's poverty.22 This is in addition to World Bank report on human needs that is already going up.
-Burton further explains that the reason why insecurity persists is not entirely due to weak institutions of state, and the government to provide for the basic human needs of its citizenries.
+The Nigerian state now boasts of being the capital of world's poverty.
+This is in addition to World Bank report on human needs that is already going up.
+Burton further explains that the reason why insecurity persists is not entirely due to weak institutions or structures but rather, as a result of the inability of the institutions of state, and the government to provide for the basic human needs of its citizenries.